EvanDyson/AttackOnCollege/README.md

 Our ambition is to feature some form of local leaderboard showing off recent achievements earned by users, inspiring competition among peers.

+First User Stories

+as a user, I want to be able to save my achievement progress, so that I can track my achievements effectively

+as a user, I want to be able to earn achievements for each course, to track my progress throughout the semester

 Inspiration: https://lvluplife.com/